Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: The compressible Euler system with damping: A motivation

 Those pointwise estimates in Lemma \eqref{lemc.1} enable us to establish the sharp decay characterization for \eqref{Eulerlinear} in terms of the Besov regularity. \begin{lemma} Assume that $(a_0,m_0)$ satisfies $a_0^{\ell}\in \dot{B}^{\sigma_1}_{p,\infty}$, $m_0^{\ell}\in \dot{B}^{\sigma_1+1}_{p,\infty}$ and $\|(a_0,m_0)\|_{\dot{B}^{s}_{2,1}}^h<\infty$ with $1<p<\infty$ and $\sigma_1, s\in \mathbb{R}$.
 It holds that

 for all $t>0$.
 Furthermore, if $\Psi_0^{\ell}\in \mathcal{\dot{B}}^{\sigma_1}_{p,\infty}$, then we have

 for $t\geq t_*$ with some time $t_*>0$. \end{lemma}

-\begin{proof} It is well-known that the high-frequency norm $\|(a,m)\|_{\dot{B}^{s}_{2,1}}^h$ decays exponentially in time, see for example \cite{XK2}.
-What is left is to bound the large time behavior of low frequencies of $(a,m)$ for $j\leq J_0$ (choosing sufficiently small if necessary).
-Following from the same procedure leading to \eqref{V1asy} and \eqref{masy}, we have
+\begin{proof} It is well-known that the high-frequency norm $\|(a,m)\|_{\dot{B}^{s}_{2,1}}^h$ decays exponentially in time; see, for example \cite{XK2}.
+What remains is to bound the large time behavior of low frequencies of $(a,m)$ for $j\leq J_0$ (choosing sufficiently small if necessary).
+Following from the same procedure that leads to \eqref{V1asy} and \eqref{masy}, we have